edamame-course/2015-tutorials/final/2015-06-22_FastQC_tutorial.md

 ###9: Sequence duplication levels
 ![sequence duplication levels](../img/sequence_duplication_levels.jpg)

 The sequence duplication levels plot shows the number of times a sequence is duplicated on the x-axis with the percent of sequences showing this duplication level on the y-axis.
 Normally a genome will have a sequence duplication level of 1 to 3 for the majority of sequences, with only a handful having a duplication level higher than this; the line should have an inverse log shape.
 A high duplication level for a large percentage of sequences is usually indicative of contamination.
-Once again we see that the use of 16S sequencing data yield confusing results; the above result is normal considering the input sequences.
+Once again we see that the use of 16S sequencing data yields confusing results; the above result is normal considering the input sequences.
 This module will issue a warning if more than 20% of the sequences are duplicated, and a failure if more than 50% of the sequences are duplicated.
 A warning or failure can also result from PCR artifacts.

 ###10: Overrepresented sequences
 ![overrepresented sequences](../img/overrepresented_sequences.jpg)